 Teacher provides answers to questions and highlights particular concepts, as well as issues that may have arisen in student answers (issues not addressed to be noted at end of lesson).
 Ask students to volunteer their answers, giving positive feedback.
 Read out a sample answer for all students to listen to and write down.
 This may come from one of the students or from the sample answers below.

+- 1. Check that what students have written is correct for each shape.

+- 2. a). $200m^2$

+- b).
+30m

+- c). $48m^2$

+- d).
+126m

-Sample answers: Check that what students have written is correct for each shape. a).200m b).
-30m c).
-48m d).
-126m Component 2: Lesson Purpose/Intention Time: 2 mins The purpose of this lesson is to have the knowledge and understanding to solve problems that involve parallelograms, trapezoids and kites.
-Component 3: Lesson Language Practice Time: 5 mins Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class.
-Parallelogram - is a simple quadrilateral with two pairs of parallel side Trapezoid - is a quadrilateral that has at least one pair of parallel sides Kite - a quadrilateral in which 2 pairs of adjacent sides are equal Perpendicular - two lines are perpendicular if they form a right angle at the point of intersection Rhombus - a quadrilateral whose 4 sides all have the same length Ask students the difference between the words 'kite' and 'trapezoid'.
-Component 4: Lesson Activity Time: 25 mins Refer students to the main lesson stimulus and orient them to the text John is tiling the floor of a rectangular room that is 4m wide and 3m long.
-The tiles are in the shape of a parallelogram.
-4cm 5cm c).
+The purpose of this lesson is to have the knowledge and understanding to solve problems that involve parallelograms, trapezoids and kites.

+Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class.

+Parallelogram - is a simple quadrilateral with two pairs of parallel side Trapezoid - is a quadrilateral that has at least one pair of parallel sides Kite - a quadrilateral in which 2 pairs of adjacent sides are equal Perpendicular - two lines are perpendicular if they form a right angle at the point of intersection Rhombus- a quadrilateral whose 4 sides all have the same length

+• Ask students the difference between the words 'kite' and 'trapezoid'.

+Component 4: Lesson Activity Time: 25 mins

+• Refer students to the main lesson stimulus and orient them to the text c).
 How many whole tiles will be required to cover the floor with tiles?
 Ignore the number of tiles that may have to be cut to fit next to the walls.

+John is tiling the floor of a rectangular room that is 4m wide and 3 m long.
+The tiles are in the shape of a parallelogram.